-- Computer Generated Graphics Presentation With Script - Maximum of 50 slides up to 15 minutes in length or if longer, entrant must designate portion of set to be judged by indicating that portion on the script.
+- Computer Generated Presentation With Script - Maximum of 50 slides with script can be submitted.
 Upload in PowerPoint or PDF format.
 Presentations created with Adobe Presenter, web conferencing or similar software and published online as recordings should be submitted under this category.
 Include the URL in the abstract.
 10 MB maximum file size.

 - Personal Column - Submit PDFs of original copy for two columns for two different dates.
 Also submit scanned copies of the final published articles.
 10 MB maximum file size for each.